Osamaseid/alx-project-nexus/README.md

 - **Optimized Job Search** (filter by location, category, and keyword)
 - **Swagger API Documentation** for easy testing
 - **PostgreSQL Database** for scalable storage
+- **File Upload Support (Users can upload resumes for job applications)
+- **Admin Dashboard for managing jobs and applications

 ## 🔧 Installation